By default, the preprocessor looks for header files included by the quote

-first in the directory containing the current file, then in the
+the directory of the current file, and then in a preconfigured list

 #include "types.h", GCC looks for types.h first in

 preprocessor’s default behavior is to look only in the standard system

 directories.
 The exact search directory list depends on the target

 system, how GCC is configured, and where it is installed.
 You can

 find the default search directory list for your version of CPP by

 invoking it with the -v option.
 For example,

 There are a number of command-line options you can use to add additional directories to the search path.
 The most commonly-used option is -Idir, which causes dir to be searched after the current directory (for the quote form of the directive) and ahead of the standard system directories.
 You can specify multiple -I options on the command line, in which case the directories are searched in left-to-right order.